Azure-Samples/ms-identity-javascript-angular-tutorial/6-AdvancedScenarios/2-call-api-mt/README.md

     > Provides user's account status in tenant.
 If the user is a **member** of the tenant, the value is *0*.
 If they're a **guest**, the value is *1*.
     1. Select **Add** to save your changes.

-##### Configure the service app (msal-dotnet-api) to use your app registration
+##### Configure the service app (msal-dotnet-mt-api) to use your app registration

 Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `API\TodoListAPI\appsettings.json` file.
-1. Find the key `Enter the domain of your Azure AD tenant, e.g. 'contoso.onmicrosoft.com'` and replace the existing value with your Azure AD tenant domain, ex. `contoso.onmicrosoft.com`.
-1. Find the key `Enter the Client ID (aka 'Application ID')` and replace the existing value with the application ID (clientId) of `msal-dotnet-api` app copied from the Azure portal.
+1. Find the key `Enter the Client ID (aka 'Application ID')` and replace the existing value with the application ID (clientId) of `msal-dotnet-mt-api` app copied from the Azure portal.
-1. Find the key `Enter the tenant ID` and replace the existing value with your Azure AD tenant/directory ID.

-#### Register the client app (msal-angular-spa)
+#### Register the client app (msal-angular-mt-spa)

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure Active Directory** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
-    1. In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `msal-angular-spa`.
+    1. In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `msal-angular-mt-spa`.
     1. Under **Supported account types**, select **Accounts in any organizational directory**
     1. Select **Register** to create the application.
 1. In the **Overview** blade, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.